benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-the-fourth-type-of-variance.md

 val catOrdering : Ordering[Cat] = animalOrdering
 ```

+A type is contravariant if its parameter appears as an input.
 Contravariant things are consumers.
 (Julie Moronuki has [the best explanation of contravariance](https://typeclasses.com/contravariance) that I know of.)

 Invariance